Abdulkvng/Abdulkvng/README.md

 Hi, I’m Abdul 😊, an aspiring Computer Engineer + Product Manager from Houston, TX.
 This year, I'm thrilled to be working on a variety of full-stack projects utilizing Python and HTML, as well as diving into AI/ML innovations, all while studying at USC!

-Cool Things I have made:
+Cool things I have made:

 - <a href="https://mellifluous-pithivier-23460c.netlify.app/">BLACKJACK GAME ♤ ♣️ ♠️ </a>